top of page

 It's a living nightmare of our creation.

-We tried to conquer these issues by including an "interactions" section in the Discovery Journal, highlighting the people you've come into contact with and taking time to really consider how you feel after your interaction with them, are they contributing to your anxiety?
+I tried to conquer these issues by including an "interactions" section in the Discovery Journal, highlighting the people you've come into contact with and taking time to consider how you feel after your interaction with them.
+Are they contributing to your anxiety?
 Are they adding value to your life?

-In years past it was the norm to work your way up the ladder in one skilled job, and it was quite normal to stay within one company for the entirety of your career; then it shifted again, with generations working their way up within a company, but often moving to different workplaces that offered more promise.
-Finally, we look at the millennial generation who unlike any before had more opportunities, in new industries and education, so they opted for self-employment or starting their own little empires.
+In years past, it was the norm to work your way up the ladder in one skilled job, and it was quite normal to stay within one company for the entirety of your career; then it shifted again, with generations working their way up within a company, but often moving to different workplaces that offered more promise.
+Finally, we look at the millennial generation, who, unlike any before, had more opportunities, in new industries and education, so they opted for self-employment or starting their empires.
 Unfortunately, they did so without the knowledge of how the world would turn against everyone economically.

 The generation behind millennials is finding new opportunities by harnessing the power of influence.